MoeeinAali/FFmpeg-Video-Compressor/README.md

 **Note:** This script is suitable for video files only and requires ffmpeg installation.

 For more information about using ffmpeg, visit the [official ffmpeg website](https://ffmpeg.org/).

+# Installing FFmpeg on Windows

+1. **Download FFmpeg:**
+   - Click on [this link](https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-full.7z) to download the `FFmpeg-git-full.7z` file.
+You may need a VPN or a proxy if the website is blocked in your region.

+2. **Extract the downloaded file:**
+   - Unzip the downloaded file and rename the extracted folder to `FFmpeg`.

+3. **Move the folder to C drive:**
+   - Move the `FFmpeg` folder to the `C:\` drive.

+4. **Run Command Prompt as an Administrator:**
+   - Open the Command Prompt with administrative privileges.

+5. **Set the PATH environment variable:**
+   - Run the following command in the Command Prompt:
+     ```bash
+     setx /m PATH "C:\FFmpeg\bin;%PATH%"
+     ```

+6. **Restart your computer:**
+   - Restart your computer to apply the changes.

+After completing these steps, ffmpeg should be installed on your system.
+You can use it in the Command Prompt for various video processing tasks.